Just 2,948 students obtained a Political Science & Government degree in New York in 2017 via approximately 53 different colleges.

 St Lawrence University is a good decision for individuals interested in a Political Science & Government major.
 Graduates of the political science program make an average of $48,448 in their early career salary and $109,163 in their mid-career salary.
 Students who like a more relaxed life will enjoy the school's position in the little town of Canton, New York.

-Rated #25 in New York for value for the money, we would have estimated this university's terrific instructional programs to come with a larger price tag.
 St. Lawrence has a remarkable student-to-faculty ratio of 11:1, so students have lots of chances to network with their teachers.
+Over 93.0% of St Lawrence University students get some form of financial assistance.
 Want to learn more details on St Lawrence University's campus?
 Have a virtual tour.

 Barnard College is one of the best schools in the country for Political Science & Government.
 Political science majors from Barnard College earn a boost of about 9.2% over the average earnings of political science & government majors.
 Positioned in New York, New York, this college is ideal for students who blossom in a city atmosphere.

 Barnard College has a fantastic graduation rate, with 84.6% of students graduating in four years.
 Around 95.0% of freshmen decide to come back to Barnard College for their next year.
 A virtual tour could be a great way to explore Barnard College.